Linda432/fish-counting-system/README.md

 # fish-counting-system

 This repository includes the code files developed for creating a fish counting system.
-The dataset is not included here.
+The dataset used is not included here.